 Remember that a single block die can easily down a lone Tomb Guardian.
 The subsequent armor roll can be disastrous and losing one or two big guys this way is catastrophic.
 Wasting Skeletons gifts more of these freebies.
 This is why a Khemri coach must minimize the frequency of these disasters by keeping his Skeletons on the pitch.
 In fact, the only Skeletons worth wasting are those tagging clawed terrors.
 It always makes sense to sacrifice a Skeleton to save a Tomb Guardian.

 “Each Skeleton is very important to the Khemri synergy.
-Always work to extract as much juice as possible from their bones.”
+Always work to extract as much juice as possible from them.”

 Up until now, it has only been implied.
 But here it is, coaching Khemris is to score really few touchdowns and to grant even less.
-The only way to succeed is to seize control of the game’s tempo, and it is the Grind strategy that offers the best chances to achieve this goal.
+The only way to succeed is to seize control of the tempo of the game, and it is the Grind strategy that offers the best chances to achieve this goal.

 THE STRESS of PICKing UP THE BALL